 \begin{defn} A poset $P$ is said to be \textbf{shellable} if its order complex $\Delta(P)$ is shellable. \end{defn}

-Next we review various types of edge and chain-edge labelings of a finite poset $P$ that will induce lexicographic shellings for $\Delta (P)$, i.e. shellings obtained by ordering the facets of $P$ by ordering label sequences on the corresponding maximal chains of $P$ lexicographically (namely in dictionary order).
-Let $E(P)$ be the set of edges in the Hasse diagram of a finite poset $P$, namely the pairs $x,y\in P$ such that $x\lessdot y$.
-An {\bf edge-labeling} of $P$ is a map $\lambda : E(P) \rightarrow Q$ for $Q$ a poset (e.g. $Q$ is quite often the integers with their usual order).
+Next we review various types of edge and chain-edge labelings of a finite poset $P$.
+These labelings will induce lexicographic shellings for $\Delta (P)$, namely shellings obtained by taking the facets of $\Delta (P)$ in order according to the lexicographic (i.e. dictionary) order of the label sequences of the corresponding maximal chains of $P$, breaking ties in any manner.
+Let $E(P)$ be the set of edges in the Hasse diagram of a finite poset $P$, that is, the pairs $x,y\in P$ such that $x\lessdot y$.
+An {\bf edge labeling} of $P$ is a map $\lambda : E(P) \rightarrow Q$ for $Q$ a poset.
+Quite often, $Q$ is the integers with their usual order.